 Also, you may want to check into travel-ready clothing options called money belts.
 These look like regular belts, but they feature a discreet zipper on the inner side.
 You might be able to store a couple of straight catheters there for a quick day trip.

 A makeup bag is a great option for anyone who uses makeup.
 They’re easy to buy online or in a store.
 Plus, they come in a variety of sizes and lengths.

 3. Glasses case

 An eyeglasses case can be a discreet alternative for any gender or age.
 Despite the length of the case (typically 6 to 8 inches), most any flexible straight catheter, whether male or female length, will be able to fit.
 Sterile catheter lubrication packets are easy to store inside these cases as well.

-Some eyeglass cases even come with neck-straps, which free your hands.
+Some eyeglass cases even come with neck straps, which free your hands.
 You can purchase these easily online or even with your local optometrist.

-4. Pencil cases
+4. Pencil case

 Pencil cases are a cheap, discreet way to carry catheters.
 Depending on the size, they may be able to hold a closed system catheter package as well.
 This may be an especially helpful alternative for teenagers and children still in school.
 Pencil pouches or cases can typically be found anywhere office or school supplies are sold.

 Using a bag like a messenger bag or purse is an easy option for toting supplies throughout the day.
 No one will think anything of it if you take your bag with you to the restroom, especially in public.